fdwr/sigkill.dk/writings/semicolons.md

     widespead style.
 However, it is still used in other constructs, such as `for` loops.

+  * [Swift](https://www.swift.org/) treats semicolons as separators,
+    permitting but discouraging multiple statements on a single line.

   * [Haskell](https://www.haskell.org/) avoids semicolons *only* when
     using exclusively [indentation-based
     layout](https://en.wikibooks.org/wiki/Haskell/Indentation), which